 Community Family Support Programme (CFSP)

-The programme will support post primary school families with a high level of need in developing their capacity to reach their full potential by addressing the health, social, economic, educational, employment and training issues that impact on their daily lives.
+The aim of the CFSP will be to support families with a high level of need to develop their capacity to reach their full potential by addressing the employment, educational, training, health, social and economic issues that impact on their daily lives.

 As an objective under the Investment for Growth and Jobs Programme, the main focus of the programme will be on employability with a family support dimension.

 A specific objective of the programme is to reduce the number of young people not in education, employment or training (NEET) in Northern Ireland.